World Doctors' Day

 For him, advances in genetics and personalized medicine play a crucial and determining role.
 The use of genetic tools to identify low-prevalence diseases is revolutionizing the way doctors approach these cases.
 The ability to offer an accurate diagnosis not only improves the prognosis of patients, but also offers an answer to families who, for years, have been forced to live with uncertainty and have seen their quality of life reduced because they have been unable to access adequate treatment.

-Along these lines, the doctor is also happy to admit that one of the biggest advances in medicine today is the incorporation of artificial intelligence, which is positioning itself as an invaluable tool for improving both diagnosis and care.
-"Artificial intelligence has enormous potential in rare disease medicine.
-From detecting phenotypic patterns to helping make high-probability diagnoses, artificial intelligence is revolutionizing the way we treat patients," he says.
+In this vein, the doctor is also pleased to acknowledge that one of the greatest advances in modern medicine is the incorporation of artificial intelligence, which is establishing itself as an invaluable tool for improving both diagnosis and care.
+“Artificial intelligence has enormous potential in the field of rare diseases.
+From detecting phenotypic patterns to helping make high-probability diagnoses, artificial intelligence is revolutionizing the way we treat patients,” he says.

-Artificial intelligence not only helps physicians diagnose rare diseases more quickly, but also optimizes case management and patient follow-up, improving their quality of life and making the healthcare system more efficient.
-"The future is promising," Dr. Gómez Cerezo notes optimistically.
-"Technology and artificial intelligence will allow us to advance in the diagnosis and treatment of these diseases, improving the quality of life of patients and facilitating the work of healthcare professionals."
+Artificial intelligence not only helps doctors diagnose rare diseases more quickly, but it also optimizes case management and patient follow-up, improving patients’ quality of life and making the healthcare system more efficient.
+“The future looks promising,” Dr. Gómez Cerezo notes optimistically.
+“Technology and artificial intelligence will allow us to make progress in the diagnosis and treatment of these diseases, improving patients’ quality of life and making the work of healthcare professionals easier.”

 Patients: the center of everything

-Along the same lines, Dr. Gómez Cerezo also emphasizes the importance of treating patients with a comprehensive approach, i.e., addressing all the dimensions of their health.
-"Multidisciplinary and interprofessional work is key.
-Teams must be varied, not only physicians, but also nurses, psychologists, social workers...
-Everyone must be involved in the patient's treatment," he points out firmly.
-Care must not only be medical, but also emotional and social, which is essential for patients and their families, who often feel the psychological burden of the disease as heavy as the physical one.
+Along the same lines, Dr. Gómez Cerezo also emphasizes the importance of treating patients with a comprehensive approach—that is, addressing all aspects of their health.
+“Multidisciplinary and interprofessional work is key.
+Teams must be diverse, including not only doctors but also nurses, psychologists, social workers… Everyone must be involved in the patient’s care,” he states firmly.
+Care must not only be medical but also emotional and social—something essential for patients and their families, for whom the psychological burden of the illness often feels just as heavy as the physical one.

-Along the way, circumstances and opportunities have shaped his career.
-Although his generalist approach allows him to address a wide variety of pathologies, he has found in rare diseases a field that combines his scientific curiosity with his desire to improve the lives of his patients.
-"Each case is unique and each diagnosis is a challenge.
-That's what motivates you to keep researching and learning.
-That and helping patients," he says.
+Along the way, circumstances and opportunities have shaped his career path.
+Although his generalist approach allows him to treat a wide variety of conditions, he has found in rare diseases a field that combines his scientific curiosity with his desire to improve his patients’ lives.
+“Every case is unique, and every diagnosis is a challenge.
+That’s what motivates you to keep researching and learning—that, and helping patients,” he says.

-For Dr. Gómez Cerezo, physicians must offer special attention to patients with rare diseases, something that goes beyond simple medical competence.
-"Patients with rare diseases need a special management system, an approach that is not only technical, but also human," he stresses.
-And the fact is that incorporating the work of different professionals, in addition to being "necessary in these cases" allows patients and their families to receive comprehensive care, avoiding the chaos and confusion they often experience when dealing with multiple specialists.
+For Dr. Gómez Cerezo, doctors must provide special care to patients with rare diseases—something that goes beyond mere medical expertise.
+“Patients with rare diseases need a specialized care system—an approach that is not only technical but also humane,” he emphasizes.
+Bringing together the expertise of different professionals is not only “necessary in these cases” but also ensures that patients and their families receive comprehensive care, avoiding the chaos and confusion they often experience when dealing with multiple specialists.

-Moreover, social and psychological support are essential in the treatment of these diseases.
-"Patients not only need medical treatment, but also guidance on available social aids, psychological support and, in general, resources to face their new realities," Dr. Gómez Cerezo points out.
-He acknowledges that much remains to be done, especially in the area of psychological support, which becomes an urgent need in pathologies that do not have curative treatments, but only interventions to control or slow down the progression of the disease and its symptoms.
+Furthermore, social and psychological support are essential in the treatment of these diseases.
+“Patients need not only medical treatment, but also guidance on available social assistance, psychological support, and, in general, resources to cope with their new realities,” notes Dr. Gómez Cerezo.
+He acknowledges that there is still much to be done, especially in the area of psychological support, which becomes an urgent need for conditions that have no curative treatments, but only interventions to control or slow the progression of the disease and its symptoms.

-It is a process that requires great sensitivity and empathy and, according to Dr. Gómez Cerezo, must be accompanied by a management plan that provides hope and peace of mind.
-"The challenge is not only to diagnose, but also to emotionally accompany the patient and his or her family throughout the treatment and, in general, throughout the disease," he explains.
+It is a process that requires great sensitivity and empathy, and one that, according to Dr. Gómez Cerezo, must be accompanied by a management plan that offers hope and peace of mind.
+“The challenge is not only to diagnose, but also to provide emotional support to the patient and their family throughout the treatment and, more broadly, throughout the entire course of the disease,” he explains.

-For Dr. Gómez Cerezo, the future of internal medicine, particularly in the field of rare diseases, is marked by scientific progress, but also by a profound change in the way care is organized and coordinated.
-"The next challenge is to achieve faster and more effective diagnoses, and to improve treatments for rare diseases.
-But we must not forget that organization and support for families are just as important," he concludes.
+For Dr. Gómez Cerezo, the future of internal medicine—particularly in the field of rare diseases—is shaped by scientific progress, but also by a profound change in the way care is organized and coordinated.
+“The next challenge is to achieve faster and more effective diagnoses and to improve treatments for rare diseases.
+But we must not forget that organization and support for families are just as important,” he concludes.

 Today, on World Doctors' Day, we celebrate the dedication, effort and commitment of professionals like Dr. Gómez Cerezo, who, with their vocation and passion for medicine, continue to fight for a future in which the diagnosis and treatment of rare diseases is not a challenge, but an increasingly attainable reality.